Steve Martini: Professional and legal career

 Martini's first career was in journalism.
 He worked as a newspaper reporter for the Los Angeles Daily Journal, the largest legal newspaper in the country covering the state, the local courts and the civic center beat.
 In 1970 he became the newspaper’s first correspondent at the State Capitol in Sacramento and later its bureau chief.
 There he specialized in legal and political coverage.
 During this period he attended night law school and in 1974 took his J.D. degree from the University of the Pacific’s McGeorge School of Law.
-He was admitted to the Bar in January 1975.
+He was admitted to the bar in January 1975.

-Martini has practiced law both privately as well as for public agencies appearing in state and federal courts.
-During his law career, in addition to other activities, he worked as a legislative representative for the California Department of Consumer Affairs, the State Bar of California, and served as special counsel to the California Victims of Violent Crimes Program.
+Martini has practiced law both privately as well as for public agencies, appearing in state and federal courts.
+During his legal career, in addition to other activities, he worked as a legislative representative for the California Department of Consumer Affairs, the State Bar of California, and served as special counsel to the California Victims of Violent Crimes Program.
 He has worked as an administrative hearing officer, a supervising hearing officer, an administrative law judge, and for a time served as Deputy Director of the State Office of Administrative Hearings.
 He is currently inactive with the State Bar of California, choosing writing instead as a full-time occupation.